Friday the 13th: The Final Chapter

 The inciting incident occurs at 10 minutes when Jason awakens in the morgue and kills the coroner and nurse, resuming his killing spree and returning to Crystal Lake..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Jason returns to Crystal Lake and commits his first kill at the lake (hitchhiker Samantha), fully entering the world of the protagonists and beginning his systematic hunt., moving from reaction to action.
+This shows the protagonist's commitment to Jason returns to Crystal Lake and commits his first kill at the lake (hitchhiker Samantha), fully entering the world of the protagonists and beginning his systematic hunt., moving from reaction to action.

 The Collapse moment at 68 minutes (75% through) represents the emotional nadir.
-Here, Jason kills Rob (the experienced hunter) brutally in front of Trish, destroying the one person who knew how to fight Jason and leaving the Jarvis family completely defenseless., indicates the protagonist at their lowest point.
+Here, Jason kills Rob (the experienced hunter) brutally in front of Trish, destroying the one person who knew how to fight Jason and leaving the Jarvis family completely defenseless., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 79% of the runtime.
 Tommy shaves his head and uses makeup to resemble young Jason, creating a psychological weapon.
 He calls out "Jason" to distract the killer, using his monster-obsessed knowledge to fight back., demonstrating the transformation achieved throughout the journey.